flow-diffusion/AVDC/README.md

 This repo contains example dataset structure in `datasets/`.

-The pytorch dataset and dataloaders are defined in `flowdiffusion/datasets.py`
+The pytorch dataset classes are defined in `flowdiffusion/datasets.py`

 ## Training models